-Is it possible that a self-confessed introvert could find the courage to speak for a whole 19 minutes on the highly prestigious platform of TED, and then have that very same speech viewed over 10 million times on TED and over 3 million on YouTube?
+Is it possible that a self-confessed introvert could find the courage to speak for a whole 18 minutes on the highly prestigious platform of TED.

 Here is how she did it:

 “So I just published a book about introversion, and it took me about seven years to write.
 And for me, that seven years was like total bliss, because I was reading, I was writing, I was thinking, I was researching.
 But now all of a sudden my job is very different, and my job is to be out here talking about it, talking about introversion.
 And that’s a lot harder for me, because as honored as I am to be here with all of you right now, this is not my natural milieu.”

 “So I prepared for moments like these as best I could.
 I spent the last year practicing public speaking every chance I could get.
 And I call this my year of speaking dangerously”